female-coders-linz/workshops/tetris/README.md

 ];
 ```

-We'll do the exact same thing for all five of our tetrominos and put the five tetrominos in one array to choose randomly from
+We'll do the exact same thing for all five of our tetrominos and put the five tetrominos in one array to choose randomly from.

 ```javascript
 const width = 10;